jpchateau/Interactive-Image/README.md

 ## Design philosophy

 _Interactive Image_ is designed for developers.
-To that end, it is focused on code quality, tests and web performances.
+To that end, it is focused on code quality, tests, security and web performances.
 The API and documentation have to be simple and clear as well.

 ## License